dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 I am a big fan of _GnuRadio_, and I use the _Osmocom source_ for multi-device streaming, as it can be configured to pull from more than one device.
 I then interleave the streams and output the result to a file.

 I wrote a dodgy piece of _PyQt_ to read in the stream, pull out the interleaved streams and display them on a single, normalised graph.
 This helps me figure out what is happening with the phases.
 Automation will hopefully follow.

+# Related work
+"bardi_" on the #hackrf channel pointed out [his work](http://spcomnav.uab.es/docs/conferences/Bartolucci_NAVITEC_2016.pdf).
+This uses the HackRF _CPLD_ to synchronise multiple devices.
+This may be a better approach, but I don't have access to the code or the hardware.